jose-correia/surf-ai-chatbot/README.md

 - Costa da Caparica
 - Guincho

+This API integrates with **Google's Dialogflow**, which resourtes to Machine Learning algorithms to train the bot in order to understand and learn what is spoken to him.

 Queries can be done asking questions like:

 `How is Costa da Caparica in 2 days?`

 `Tell me how's wave height at Carcavelos tomorrow in the morning`